sassoftware/esp-studio-examples/Basic/lua_state/README.md

 ### Source Data

-The file [luaStateInput.csv](luaStateInput.zip) contains stock trade data.
+The file luaStateInput.csv contains stock trade data.
 It is formatted as a CSV file to simplify the process for the purposes of this example.
 In a real-life scenario, this data would likely enter the project via a message broker such as RabbitMQ.
+To download a ZIP file containing luaStateInput.csv, click [here](luaStateInput.zip).

 ### Workflow